Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Meta-Tuning for Style Generalization

-\paragraph{Zero-Shot Inference on Target Styles.} For a new target style, the model is given an {\ourmethod} input $\bar{x}$ that is constructed using the same lexicon-based instructions as used during fine-tuning on source styles, except that the lexicons used here are for the target style.
-Following T0 \cite{t0}, we use rank classification, for which we compute the likelihood of each style class and then pick the one with the highest likelihood as the final prediction.
+\paragraph{Zero-Shot Evaluation on Unseen Target Styles.} To make predictions, we provide the model with the target-style lexicon and use rank classification \cite{t0}, in which we compute the likelihood of each style label, and then pick the one with highest likelihood as the final prediction.